Deathbyteacup/fluentbird/README.md

 Setup Instructions
 ------------------

-1. Enable the Mica flags in Thunderbird’s (Firefox-based) advanced configuration:
+1. Enable userChrome.css
 - Open Thunderbird
 - Go to **Settings** > **General**
+- Scroll down to **Language & Appearance**
+- Check the box **“Enable userChrome.css”** (it may appear as “Enable legacy user profile customizations” depending on your version)
+- Restart Thunderbird

+2. Enable the Mica flags in Thunderbird’s (Firefox-based) advanced configuration:
+   - Open Thunderbird
+   - Go to **Settings** > **General**
    - Scroll down and click **Config Editor…** under **Advanced**
    - In the search bar, type `widget.windows.mica` and set it to `true`
    - Search for `widget.windows.mica.popups` and set it to `2`

-2. Make sure no other theme is selected in Thunderbird settings.
+3. Make sure no other theme is selected in Thunderbird settings.
    *Do not* select Light, Dark, or any theme from the Thunderbird extension store.
    The theme must be set to "System Theme" or simply unselected.

-3. Copy the included `chrome` folder to your Thunderbird profile directory:
+4. Copy the included `chrome` folder to your Thunderbird profile directory:
    - Locate your Thunderbird profile folder:
      - On Windows: `%APPDATA%\Thunderbird\Profiles\xxxxxxxx.default`
      - On Linux/Mac: `~/.thunderbird/xxxxxxxx.default`
    - Place the entire `chrome` folder inside this profile directory.

-4. Restart Thunderbird.
+5. Restart Thunderbird.

 ---------------------------------------------------------------